-Actually, I can't take full credit for this recipe; it's mostly my husband's creation
+Actually, I can't take full credit for this recipe; it's mostly my husband's

-(hence, the "Our").
-It has changed over the last twenty or thirty years to what it
+creation (hence, the "Our").
+It has changed over the last twenty or thirty

-is now*.
-BTW, this recipe can be done entirely in a skillet.
+years to what it is now.
+BTW, for easy cleanup, this recipe can be done

 About the Ingredients:

-• Pork and beans-You will need 2 (15-oz) cans or the equivalent.
+• Pork and beans: You will need 2 (15-oz) cans or the equivalent.

 • Ketchup